Melissari1997/apinine_reference_layout/README.md

 In order to use the integrated test VSCode utility, it's necessary to set the *python.testing.pytestArgs* value to the directory whose tests have to be run (e.g. "src/api/flood")

 ## .github/actions
+Contains the folders of composite actions to be called by workflows.
+They are:
+- **build-push-layout**: automates the docker building, tagging and pushing of images to ECR
-Contains the single folder *build-push-layout* that automates the docker building, tagging and pushing of images to ECR.
+- **build-push-layout-map**: automates the docker building, tagging and pushing of images of map endpoints to ECR (to be removed in a future refactoring)
+- **terraform-plan**: automates the terraform flow to validate and plan current changes in a certain directory.
+It also creates a comment on the PR with the computed plan

 ## .github/workflows
 Each application folder trigger a build only when the code inside that specific folder **or in common**  is updated.